GeevooDE/docs/README.md

 ### Retrieve user details

-The `/oauth/user` endpoint requires the `user-info` scope to access and returns basic information about the authenticated user.
+The GET `/oauth/user` endpoint requires the `user-info` scope to access and returns basic information about the authenticated user.
 The response is a JSON object with the following fields:

 -   `id`: a unique identifier for the user in UUID format.
 -   `first_name`: the user's first name.